JonasGeiping/website/content/talk/google2021/index.md

   region:
   postcode:
   country:
-summary: "Presented our recent work ”Inverting Gradients - How easy is it to break privacy in federated learning?”."
+summary: "Presented and discussed recent work on privacy attacks in Federated Learning."
 abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: 2020-12-06
+date: 2021-06-24
 # date_end: 2020-09-08T21:01:15+02:00
 all_day: true